thingsboard/thingsboard.github.io/_includes/docs/user-guide/tbel.md

 ##### parseBytesToInt

-Parses int from the byte array given the offset, length and optional endianness.
+Converts a byte array with the given offset to an int, length, and optional byte order.

 **Syntax:**